WB-PIDA-Data-Science-Shop/pigoar2026/README.md

 **2. Execute the Full Workflow:**

-Open `main.R` and run it.
+Open `analysis/source/00-main.R` and run it.
 This executes the following in order:

 a. **Data Transformation:** Confirm the `input/` folder provided by the WKGPI team is in the project root.
 Source the scripts in `data-raw/source/` sequentially.

 b. **Data Analysis & Visualization:** Source all scripts in `analysis/`.
-   Verify that each plot in `analysis/figs/` matches the corresponding figure in the PIGO Annual Review 2026 exactly.
+   Verify that each plot in `analysis/figs/final` matches the corresponding figure in the PIGO Annual Review 2026 exactly.